rstudio/visual-markdown-editing/docs/markdown.md

 -   `*text*` is used in preference to `_text_`
 -   Backtick code blocks are written as ```` ``` {.md} ```` rather than ```` ```md ````
--   Backtick code blocks w/ no attributes are rendered as 4-space indented code blocks
+-   Backtick code blocks with no attributes are rendered as 4-space indented code blocks
 -   Horizontal rules are written as dashes spanning the full width of the document
 -   Plain links are written as `<https://yihui.org>` rather than `https://yihui.org`
 -   Bullet and numbered lists use additional leading spaces before list item content